kHarshit/kHarshit.github.io/_posts/2017-07-28-moneyball:-how-linear-regression-changed-baseball.md

 F-statistic:  6651 on 1 and 900 DF,  p-value: < 2.2e-16
 {% endhighlight %}

+The regression output includes several important statistics.

+The **t-statistic** for each coefficient is calculated as the ratio of the estimated coefficient to its standard error (e.g., for RD: 0.105766 / 0.001297 = 81.55).
+It tests the null hypothesis that the specific coefficient is zero, that the predictor has no real effect.
+A large absolute t-value produces a very small p-value (< 2e-16), which means we reject the null and conclude that Run Difference is significantly associated with Wins.

+The **F-statistic** (6651 on 1 and 900 degrees of freedom) tests the broader null hypothesis that *all* model coefficients (except the intercept) are simultaneously zero:

+$$F = \frac{\text{variation explained by the model}}{\text{variation not explained by the model}}$$

+A large F-statistic with a tiny p-value (< 2.2e-16) confirms the model as a whole is statistically significant.

 Our regression equation for <em id="eq">wins</em> is:
  W = 80.8814 + 0.105766 &times; RD and W >= 95
 &rArr; 95 >= 80.8814 + 0.105766 &times; RD
 &rArr; RD = 133.4
 Thus, a team need to score almost 135 more pts than allowed to get into the playoffs.

+## Predicting Runs Scored

 Now, how does the A's score more runs?
 The A's discovered that two baseball statistics were significantly more important than others:
 * On-Base percentage (OBP): Percentage of time a player gets on base (including walks) and
-* Sluggish percentage (SLG): How far a player gets around the bases on his turn (measures power).
+* Slugging percentage (SLG): How far a player gets around the bases on his turn (measures power).

 And, Batting Average was overvalued.
 Let's verify this: